libfuse/pyfuse3/rst/util.rst

  Utility Functions
 ====================

-The following functions do not neccesarily translate to calls to the FUSE library.
+The following functions do not necessarily translate to calls to the FUSE library.
 They are provided because they're potentially useful when implementing file systems in Python.